 Customer testimonials have always been an essential strategy in copywriting.
 They’re a tried-and-true tactic for getting potential customers on your side to get you more sales.

-Look into the Language that Customers Use
+Look into the language that customers use

-No one in their right mind will put their company’s reputation, sales, and conversions in the hands of someone who can’t produce an error-free copy.
-Yes, it is human to make mistakes, but you should try your best not to.
 Before publishing or sending any email, for example, always proofread and edit it first.
 Fortunately, there are many online copy-checking tools to help you with this.

 Quality content matters.
 And not just to Google, but to the companies you want to do business with.
 The quality of your writing should match the quality of your business.
 Write in a way that excites and inspires others (both human beings and search engines).